In a Nutshell

 A delicious, fresh and aromatic dessert wine with grapey notes.

 Sweet and gently sparkling with delicate aromas of honey, flowers and fresh grapes.
-On the palate the wine reveals further aromatic apricot, stone fruit, grape notes and a soft mousse.
+On the palate the wine reveals ripe apricot, grape notes and a soft mousse.
 Delightful refreshing acidity on the finish to balance the sweetness.